Mentalizing

 What is Mentalization-Based Treatment (MBT)?

-Mentalization-Based Treatment (MBT) is an evidence-based therapeutic approach that teaching individuals to strengthen their capacity to mentalize, especially during emotional distress.
+Mentalization-Based Treatment (MBT) is an evidence-based therapeutic approach that focuses on mentalizing vulnerabilities, which lie at the core of most psychiatric disorders and problems in interpersonal relationships.
+It aims to strengthen and develop the capacity to mentalize, especially during emotional distress.

 MBT was originally developed for the treatment of Borderline Personality Disorder (BPD) and has since been adapted for a wide range of clinical populations and settings.